 When vacating a room, remove all non-College furniture.
 Failure to do so will result in a removal fee.

 Residents should not attempt to repair damages to their rooms or common areas of the residence halls.
-To report maintenance concerns or to submit routine work requests, you may contact Facilities Services through CNAV by completing a work request in "My Helpdesk."
+To report maintenance concerns or to submit routine work requests, you may contact Facilities Services through their online reporting system.
 During business hours, in the event of an emergency such as fire, flood, lack of electricity/water/heat/air-conditioning, overflowing toilets/sinks, and lost keys, please contact Facilities Services at 717-337-6700.
 After hours, please contact the Department of Public Safety at 717-337-6911.

-Any student who is locked out of his/her room may go to the Department of Public Safety and request to check out a reserved room key to access his/her room.
+Any student who is locked out of their room may go to the Department of Public Safety and request to check out a reserved room key to access their room.
 The following instructions and expectations apply:

 - The reserved room key (known as the "bar key") may only be checked out for a maximum time period of 30 minutes.
 This time period provides students with ample time to use the "bar key" to enter their room, pick up their own key, and return the "bar key" to DPS.

 Borrowing the "bar key" is free and available 24-hours a day.
-A student may only check out a key to the room that he/she is assigned to and must provide identification to obtain a "bar key."
+A student may only check out a key to the room that they are assigned to and must provide identification to obtain a "bar key."
 Public Safety may use CNAV for identification purposes.

-The Department of Public Safety will respond to any abnormal circumstances surrounding a lock-out situation where the student is unable to obtain the "bar key" on his/her own.
-Students should call the Department of Public Safety at 717-337-6912 or x6912; additionally, there is a $10.00 fee for this service.
+The Department of Public Safety will respond to any abnormal circumstances surrounding a lock-out situation where the student is unable to obtain the "bar key" on their own.
+Students should call the Department of Public Safety at 717-337-6912; additionally, there is a $15.00 fee for this service.
 Lock-out responses will be prioritized based on other community needs and could result in significant delays.
 You will need to present your key when you are let into your room.
 Failure to show your room key will result in an automatic lock change at the student's expense.